 Glossary

-The glossary is a work in progress.
+The glossary is a constant work-in-progress.
 If you have words you’d like to have defined let me know.
 Or if you have definitions that are messing, let me know that too.

 3G - The 3rd generation of cellular wireless standards.
 3G is implemented in a variety of non-compatible ways by various carriers.
 This includes CDMA, HSPA, and GSM for the most part.
 Typical performance is required to support peak data rates of 200 kbit/s.
 Some modern hybrid systems support several Mbit/s.